Email-builder/email-builder-core/README.md

 Supported Method(s): `emailBuilder.sendEmailTest`

-The optional `nodemailer` property is an object that has `transport` and `defaults` properties.
+The optional `nodemailer` property is an object that has `transporter` and `defaults` properties.
 These get passed to the [nodemailer.createTransport()](https://github.com/nodemailer/nodemailer#setting-up) method.
-You can use [transport plugins](https://github.com/nodemailer/nodemailer#send-using-a-transport-plugin) or play with the default [SMTP](https://github.com/nodemailer/nodemailer#set-up-smtp) options for the `nodemailer.transport` property
+You can use [transport plugins](https://github.com/nodemailer/nodemailer#send-using-a-transport-plugin) or play with the default [SMTP](https://github.com/nodemailer/nodemailer#set-up-smtp) options for the `nodemailer.transporter` property

 Example: